Billy Adamson

 Billy Adamson (27 May 1944 – 11 November 2013) was a Scottish musician, best known as the longtime drummer and percussionist for the English pop rock band The Searchers.
 He joined them shortly after their most famous period in 1969 and remained with them until 1998.
 He also worked with Lulu, The Nashville Teens and Junior Campbell.

 Early life

 William Adamson was born on 27 May 1944 in Peebles and grew up in Glasgow.
 His band, the Bellrocks, had featured a talented young singer Marie Lawrie who was eventually to become a major star known by the name of Lulu.
 Adamson was even a member of Lulu & The Luvvers for some time.
 He also worked or recorded with Emile Ford & the Checkmates, Jet Harris, The Nashville Teens, P. P. Arnold, Screaming Lord Sutch, black American soul singer Sonny Child & the TNT, or The Clan (incl.
 Marmalade's Junior Campbell or Cliff Bennett).
-"Billy was a brilliant, stylish drummer of the old school who could read drum parts," said Junior Campbell about him.
+"Billy was a brilliant, stylish drummer of the old school who could read drum parts," Junior Campbell said about him.